SSEKPIUS/Microverse-Leaderboard-setup-project/README.md

 > Describe your project in 1 or 2 sentences.

-**[Leaderboard]** website displays scores submitted by different players.
-It also allows you to submit your score.
-All data is preserved thanks to the external Leaderboard API service.
+**[Leaderboard]** - In this activity you will continue working on the Leaderboard list app, sending and receiving data from/to the Leaderboard API.

 ## 🛠 Built With <a name="built-with"></a>